-- Google Classroom
+- □ Google Classroom

-Canvas

-G Suite for Education

-Flipgrid

-Google Meet
+- Google Meet

-Scholastic & Zearn
+- Scholastic

-Pear Deck & Deck.toys
+- Pear Deck & Deck.toys

-- Parents and students will have access to the district's technology support team via a dedicated phone number: (716) 871-2050 and a dedicated email: tech_support@ktufsd.org.
-The district's team is equipped to assist parents with district

-devices and software.
+Parents and students will have access to the district's technology support team via a dedicated phone number: (716) 871-2050 and a dedicated email: tech_support@ktufsd.org.
+The district's team is equipped to assist parents with district devices and software.
 More detailed questions about software use are also handled by the district's Instructional Innovation Support Specialists.